danholle/webdevbox/README.md

 There's nothing profound or innovative here.
 It's just that it took a bit of hacking to get these parts to play nicely... time that hopefully I can save for you.
+I've made it easy for you to grab the scripts, and help walk you through the process so you can modify the steps to suit your needs along the way.

+This stuff assumes you have an Ubuntu server up and running, with an internet connection and command-line access to the box... either through Terminal or via SSH.

 --------

-My objectives for this web development box:
+At the end of this exercise, you will have
- *  I wanted an environment where I could develop and test web applications, and make them available on the public internet
+ *  An environment where you could develop and test web applications, and make them available on the public internet
- *  Web content might be static HTML, or Java servlet / JSP, or node.js
+ *  Web content might be static HTML, or Java servlet / JSP, or node.js;  they all appear as one site from the Web
- *  I'm planning to add a Continuous Integration setup using Jenkins (also accessible remotely)
+ *  COMING SOON:  I'm planning to add a CI/CD setup using Jenkins (also accessible remotely)
- *  Since the above can be challenging to make secure on the public internet, front-end this stuff with a (reverse) proxy which only exposes what I want to expose, without limiting the server-local environment
+ *  Since the above can be challenging to make secure on the public internet, the above is front-ended with a (reverse) proxy which only exposes what I want to expose, without limiting the server-local dev environment
- *  All remote access is via https (encrypted)
+ *  All remote (public internet) access is certified and encrypted (no changes required for your web content)

 --------

+Let's get started.
+We will
-I'm assuming you are installing on an Ubuntu machine.
-We will get the scripts onto your machine by pulling them from git;
+get my scripts onto your machine by pulling them from git;
 we will view / modify them with vim.
 Everything here can be done on an ssh connection, and each step will be described in TL;DR detail so don't get stressed just yet.